 Despite its content being seen as more transient by audiences, the retail industry is nearly tied with the publishing industry for average monthly reach.

 The beauty industry has put Instagram at the forefront of its strategy, using the social channel as a hype machine for finding viral success.
 Its strong investment in Instagram Stories is apparent, as its low number of exits and high average monthly reach indicate a highly engaged audience.
 Followers of beauty brands are engaged, and willing to tap backwards to see any content they’ve missed.

+The beauty industry benefits from the ability to partner with influencers, and share products — since Instagram is a platform that values human connection, this gives beauty brands flexibility with their visual content.
 Brands in this industry will want to continue utilizing Instagram Stories as a core part of their content distribution strategy to keep up with their fans’ interest.

 This industry has the second-highest reach for Instagram Stories, with performance similar to that of the retail industry.

 The home industry is less invested in Instagram Stories than most industries, posting ten days out of the month, at an average cadence of two story frames per day.
 There is a real opportunity for this industry to excel on Instagram in the future.
 Millennials and Gen Z will eventually start buying houses of their own as they increase their buying power.